tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 This book costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457), but if you create a account you can read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1)!

-It was in this book, published in 1943, that I finally found a formal definition of "The Plastic Means."
+It was in this book, published in 1943, that I finally found a formal definition of "the plastic means."
 To say that I was excited is a bit of an understatement!

 Loran's book is divided into sections rather than chapters, and Section III (of XV), is named *An Illustrated Glossary.*
 One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning: on page 17 (of 136).

+Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams.
+The diagrams are fairly simple sketches in black-and-white, but they are invaluable for someone wanting to understand terms such as "plastic means."

 Following is the entirety of Loran's definition of the term, which appears early in the *Illustrated Glossary:*